 Whenever damages warrant repair we will promptly dispatch the appropriate staff to resolve any problem.
 Some defects might not require attention but we will note them in the inspection report for the tenant's protection.

 Some units require extensive work to prepare the property for occupancy by the tenant.
 When this happens, we usually charge a nominal fee to oversee the work.
 Additionally, landlords typically leave an appropriate amount of money in our escrow account so that we can pay when the work is completed.

-a useful reference for landlords in Page County
+a handy source for rental investors in Page County

-- Before you rent out your investment in Page County
+- Before you lease out your investment in Page County

 - Collections and evictions